conda-forge/conda-forge.github.io/blog/2025-02-13-conda-forge-v1-recipe-support.md

 The v1 recipe format has a number of benefits:

 - It always parses as valid YAML which makes it much easier to modify it with the bot infrastructure of conda-forge.
-While meta.yaml looks like YAML, it can contain Jinja logic incompatible with the YAML specification, which make significantly complicates parsing and automated manipulation.
+While meta.yaml looks like YAML, it can contain Jinja logic that is incompatible with the YAML specification, which significantly complicates parsing and automated manipulation.
 Additionally, the new recipe format has [a published JSON schema](https://github.com/prefix-dev/recipe-format/blob/main/schema.json) which means that the editing experience in VS Code is greatly improved with contextual help.
 - The new recipe format enables much faster builds due to design decisions that eliminate the need for recursive parsing.
 - Some features of conda-build, such as multiple outputs, had a lot of implicit behavior.
 We are fixing that in the v1 recipe.